-What is gamification the field of e-commerce?
+What is gamification the field of E-Commerce?

-Gamification vs Loyalty programs?
+Gamification vs Loyalty programmes?

-Gamification drives user loyalty by creating a gameful experience rather than just adding an economic benefit.
+Gamification drives user loyalty by creating a playful experience rather than just adding an economic benefit.
 The experience is designed to meet customers’ needs and to add value to their experience rather than rewarding them with points for their consumer behaviour.